LuigiPower/allennlp-bimpm-trecqa/README.md

 ## 1.1 AllenNLP

-AllenNLP is a research library built on PyTorch that simplies development of deep-learning models for Natural Language Processing tasks.
+AllenNLP is a research library built on PyTorch that simplies development of deep-learning models for Natural Language Processing tasks.
-It is comprised of two packages: allennlpContains all that is necessary for the development of a new model and JSONNET support. allennlp-modelsWhich hold all pre-implemented models and correspondingjsonnetsample les.
+It is comprised of two packages:
+- allennlp: Contains all that is necessary for the development of a new model and JSONNET support.
-AllenNLP has been developed mostly for UNIX platforms, as on Windows the installation of thejsonnetand allennlp-modelspackages fail. e main runtime still works, only the more advanced features ofjsonnetare disabled (they will be considered plain JSON) and the pre-implemented models won’t be available unless a manual installation is performed.
+- allennlp-models: Which hold all pre-implemented models and corresponding jsonnet samples.
+AllenNLP has been developed mostly for UNIX platforms, as on Windows the installation of jsonnet and allennlp-models packages fail the main runtime still works, only the more advanced features of jsonnet are disabled (they will be considered plain JSON) and the pre-implemented models won’t be available unless a manual installation is performed.
 Implementing and running a model requires at least the following components:
-Modele model to run.
-It contains the deep network specication as it would be wrien in PyTorch, by overriding methods dened in the AllenNLP Model class.
+- Model: model to run.
+It contains the deep network specication as it would be written in PyTorch, by overriding methods dened in the AllenNLP Model class.
-Dataset ReaderAllenNLP needs to understand the dataset it’s going to use for training and/or validation.
-ere are two ways to eectively execute a full training/validation run:
+Dataset ReaderAllenNLP needs to understand the dataset it’s going to use for training and/or validation. ere are two ways to effectively execute a full training/validation run:
-Training scriptWrite a Python script which initializes all the previously described objects in addition to loading the data (either from le or from an URL) and creates a Trainer instance which takes care of running the model.
+- Training script: Write a Python script which initializes all the previously described objects in addition to loading the data (either from le or from an URL) and creates a Trainer instance which takes care of running the model.
-JSONNET leSpecify the model, dataset reader, trainer and all required parameters in a single JSONNET le. is method requires no code if the Dataset reader and Model are already implemented, which makes it easy to congure and run.
+- JSONNET: Specify the model, dataset reader, trainer and all required parameters in a single JSONNET le. is method requires no code if the Dataset reader and Model are already implemented, which makes it easy to congure and run.

-©2020 Copyright held by the owner/author(s).
-1936-1955/2020/1-ART
-DOI: 0000001.

-1:2 • F. Giuggioloni

 ## 2 READING THE DATASET

 ## 2.1 Basic DatasetReader implementation

-eDatasetReaderclass provided by AllenNLP has areadmethod which must be overridden for the reader to work.
+eDatasetReaderclass provided by AllenNLP has areadmethod which must be overridden for the reader to work.

 ```